Jonathan-D-Ip/Global-prevalence-of-SARS-CoV-2-3CL-protease-mutations-associated-with-nirmatrelvir-or-ensitrelvir/README.md

 ## Contents

 The code used to calculate the raw numbers for plotting the figures is included the jupyter notebook file under the src folder.
 The data folder contains input data for the analysis.
-However, since the metadata.tsv is too huge, it wasn't uploaded due to restrictions by GitHub.
-It is available upon request.

 ## Operating system